fletcher/SimplenoteSync/README.txt

     * renaming notes or text files causes it to be treated as a new note - probably not all bad, but not sure what else to do.
 For now, you'll have to manually delete the old copy

-    * No two notes can share the same title (in this event, only one will be downloaded locally, the others will trigger a warning at each sync)

 SEE ALSO
     Designed for use with Simplenote for iPhone: